Tuesday, April 28, 2009

 After Maude, Arthur briefly returned to Broadway in the Woody Allen flop, The Floating Lightbulb; the experience did not diminish her love of performing onstage.
 In her early years, she had been a regular presence on New York stages, and made a splash in the 1954 off-Broadway production of Threepenny Opera starring German star Lotte Lenya, a production which boasted a cast which would soon achieve major recognition: Charlotte Rae, Jo Sullivan (Mrs. Frank Loesser), John Astin, and Paul Dooley.

 In the early 60s, Arthur created the role of Yente the Matchmaker in the long running smash Fiddler on the Roof.
-By then she had married and divorced her first husband, and married director Gene Saks, a union which would last 28 years.
+By then she had married and divorced her first husband, and married director Gene Saks, a union which would last 28 years (I wrote about Saks and his career when he died).
 The 1966 production of Mame was directed by Saks, who was in the unenviable position of telling his wife that she did not get the leading role in his play.
 She did, however, snag the supporting role of drunken stage actress Vera Charles, which provided Arthur with a Tony Award.
 Arthur recreated the role in the disastrous film version starring Lucille Ball in 1974 (I wrote about that trainwreck here).

 After her major success with Maude in the 1970s, Arthur returned to series television briefly in 1983, headlining the sitcom Amanda's, the adaptation of the British series Fawlty Towers.
 What worked for John Clease did not for Bea Arthur, and the show lasted only 13 weeks.
 Two years later, she debuted in her second hit series, The Golden Girls.
 Though the role of Dorothy was written specifically for Arthur, she was reluctant to commit to another series.
-Her friend and Maude cohort Rue McClanahan, who was to costar in the new series, was enlisted to convince Arthur that the show had something new to say about middle-aged women.
+Her friend and Maude cohort Rue McClanahan, who was to costar in the new series, was enlisted to convince Arthur that the show had something new to say about middle-aged women (Go here for my appreciation of McClanahan, which I wrote when she died).
 The pilot episode (which included a gay houseboy who did not return when the show went to series) provided plenty of evidence that the four feisty actresses could form a dynamic ensemble.

 Arthur won her second Emmy Award for The Golden Girls (she garnered additional nominations in 1978, for a guest appearance on Laugh-In, and in 2000, for a guest shot on Malcolm in the Middle).
 She has continued to maintain a presence on television, appearing as Larry David's mother on Curb Your Enthusiasm, as well as providing a notorious (but riotous) performance in 2005, on a Comedy Central roast of Pamela Anderson (in her trademark deadpan, she read from Anderson's autobiography).
 She created and toured a one-woman retrospective of her career, which reached Broadway in 2002 and garnered a Tony nomination (she lost the award to Elaine Stritch's one-woman show, which may have been payback for this fun story: while Arthur was always the first choice to play Dorothy on The Golden Girls, she hesitated long enough that auditions were held to cast the role elsewhere.
 Stritch was called in, and, by her own account, blew the audition by adding some foul-mouthed ad-libs.
 Can you imagine Elaine Stritch as Dorothy Zbornak?
 I think I can).